Spencermj/ImprovedPlayMelody/README.md

 **What It Does**

-PlayMelody.py uses a directory containing an octave of semitones from one instrument and uses the sound clips to recreate the melody of a simple song.
+PlayMelody.py uses a directory containing an octave of semitones from a piano and uses the sound clips to recreate the melody of a simple song.
 I was able to find .wav files of the 12 semitones from a single octave at [Free Sound], I added these to a directory and pass the directory into the paramaters upon execution of PlayMelody.py.
 From these semitones, my program creates a list of every note on a piano; to do this it first fills the list with each of the semitones, it then shifts the octave multiples times both up and down to capture the entire range of the piano.
-After this note list has been created, the program takes the song entered as a paramater and finds the euclidean distance between each pitch in the song and each sample pitch, appending the closest sample pitch to a new list and then encoding it as an audio file.
+After a list of every note has been created, the program takes the song entered as a paramater and uses both pitch and timbre to find the closest matching note.
+After the most similar piano note has been found, it is tempo shifted to match the duration of the segment of the song that it is mimicking.

 **How Did I Come Up With This Idea?**